0b01/rickyhan.com/_posts/2017-09-09-import-orderbook-from-exchanges.markdown

 categories: jekyll update
 ---

 I am really excited about my new project.
 It is a fairly sophisticated crypto trading bot built with TensorFlow.
 In the upcoming series of posts, I will share some details on how it was built.
 Unfortunately, since the bot is profitable, it will be operating in stealth mode and won't be open-sourced.
 However, the non-mission-critical parts will be.
-For example, I am currently porting visualization charts and interactive graphs into a module of its own.
+For example, I am currently porting visualization charts and interactive graphs into a separate publishable module.
 Expect pretty graphics soon.

 The intention is to use this blog as a real-time lab report and tutorial for new quant enthusiasts.
-Financial demos are few and far between so I hope this will provide some value to you.
+Financial demos are few and far between so I hope this will provide some value.
 This is the first post in the installment.
-In this post I'll show how to import limit order book updates into your own database for later use.
-A wise man once said, 99% of programming is moving a chunk of data from one place to another, transforming in the process.
+In this post we show how to import limit order book updates into your own database for later use.
+A wise man once said, 99% of programming is moving a chunk of data from one place to another, transforming it in the process.
 Order book update is no exception.
 Here, we listen to every limit order update emitted from the exchange's websocket and store it in a PostgreSQL database.
-Reconstructing an LOB is not covered.
+Reconstructing an LOB is covered in the next post.

 # The State of Cryptocurrency Trading

 Cryptocurrency is the Wild West of trading.
 Pump and dump scams happen on an hourly basis.
 Even the higher capitalization markets experience huge price swings that can easily wipe out traditional investors.
 Market manipulation is the norm and behavior is irrational and counterintuitive.
 Some strategies can lock people away if executed in a regulated environment.

 Cryptocurrency is traded on digital exchanges to which access is universal as long as the trader has an Internet connection.
-High volatility and low barrier of entrance provide an enormous appeal to casual day traders who trade based on market sentiment almost entirely.
-As a result, there is a lot of "hype money" flowing around major cryptocurrency exchanges, which means cryptocurrency is fertile ground for pattern matching algorithm to flourish.
+High volatility and low barrier of entrance provide an enormous appeal to casual day traders who trade based entirely on market sentiment.
+As a result, there is "hype money" flowing around major cryptocurrency exchanges, which means cryptocurrency is fertile ground for pattern matching / statistical inference algorithms to flourish.

 ## Market Microstructure

-### Exchanges

-#### Presence of HFT
+### Presence of HFT

 The speed of cryptocurrency exchanges are 1000 times slower than that of stocks and futures.
 Of course, some exchanges are faster than others.
 The fastest, most advanced exchange as of September 2017 is Coinbase GDAX.
 However, it may not be the most friendly exchange to run your strategy.
 Most exchanges have millisecond time-scale resolution which means a lot of new HFT strategies are rendered useless.
 Modern HFT trading strategy requires microsecond resolution.
 However, there are plenty of market makers operating on a larger time-scale.
 The Ether Flash Crash only took 45 milliseconds, way faster than a human being can process.
 And, liquidity taking strategies(filling a mispriced order) will always be a speed game.
 Afterall, the bitcoin markets are so small that most HFT algorithms are limited.

 Other than GDAX, most exchanges are neither fast enough nor liquid enough.
 For some exchanges, the slow speed may be an intentional design choice as HFT is discouraged in order to protect investors and to stablize an already volatile market.
 There may also be paid firehose and backdoor market access unknown to ordinary traders.
 This is a possibility because of lack of regulation.

-#### Fee Schedule
+### Fee Schedule

 Differences in fee schedules encourage different market microstructure and trading behaviors.